silent31/Hamza/README.md

-# Sagor-Bot-V2
+# Goat-Bot-V2

-**Sagor-Bot-V2** is a Facebook Messenger chatbot that runs with the help of your **Facebook account's appstate (cookies)**.
+**Goat Bot-V2** is a Facebook Messenger chatbot that runs with the help of your **Facebook account's appstate (cookies)**.
 This bot listens to your messages in Messenger and handles multiple useful commands.

 # BOT RUNNING WORKFLOWS
 ```